-- Activities that can be paid for under another Ryan White service category including ADAP or another payer source - 5.
-Agencies shall ensure that RW CARE Act funded services are provided only to such clients that meet eligible criteria as defined or stipulated within the Eligibility Standards as adopted by the Planning Council. - 6.
-Standards applied include: - a.
+- Funds may NOT be used to purchase clothing. - Funds may NOT be used to support employment, vocational, or employment-readiness services. - 6.
+Subrecipients shall ensure that RW CARE Act funded services are provided only to such clients that meet eligible criteria as defined or stipulated within the Eligibility Standards as adopted by the Planning Council.

+7. Standards applied include:

+- a.
 Assistance that is intended to provide access to a range of services which address needs frequently encountered by People Living with HIV (PLWH) with emphasis on self-care health maintenance. - b.
 All requests for funding will be accompanied by an assessment of the individual's need for the designated service, completed by a representative of the case management agency. - c.
 Assessment findings must be documented in case notes. - d.
 Services must be vendor or voucher based.
 Direct cash payments to clients are prohibited. - e.
-Case managers will work with clientele to develop a budget that enables the individual to live within their existing resources. - 7.
-RW Agencies which provide Other Critical Needs assistance shall develop and adhere to budgets that comply with the principles and standards described herein.
-When funding levels are anticipated to be less than the total need, agencies shall ensure that distribution of remaining funds will maximize number of clients who rely on RW CARE Act funded Other Critical Needs assistance. - 8.
-Medical Case Managers at RW Agencies may at any time submit to the RW Recipient requests for interpretation and/or exception of these or any other service standards adopted by the HIV Health Services Planning Council, based on the unique medical needs of a client or on unique barriers to accessing medical care which may be experienced by a client. - RW Agencies shall provide a means by which Medical Case Managers can obtain in-service training and advice related to interpreting client medical needs.
+Case managers will work with the clientele to develop a budget that enables the individual to live within their existing resources. - 8.
+Subrecipients which provide Other Critical Needs assistance shall develop and adhere to budgets that comply with the principles and standards described herein.
+When funding levels are anticipated to be less than the total need, agencies shall ensure that distribution of remaining funds will maximize number of clients who rely on RW CARE Act funded Other Critical Needs assistance. - 9.
+Medical Case Managers at subrecipients may at any time submit to the HIV Care Services program recipient requests for interpretation and/or exception of these or any other service standards adopted by the HIV Health Services Planning Council, based on the unique medical needs of a client or on unique barriers to accessing medical care which may be experienced by a client.

+10. Subrecipients shall provide a means by which Medical Case Managers can obtain in-service training and advice related to interpreting client medical needs.